jacmgr/Yellow-CMS-Extensions/readme-jacprotect-site-restrictions.md

 ---
 # Restrict User Access to Pages

 Trying to figure out the best way to restrict access to a site to just myself.
 I only have 1 user through the [yellow edit extension](https://github.com/annaesvensson/yellow-edit).
 I looked at the [restrict extension](url) and the [draft](https://github.com/annaesvensson/yellow-draft) and the [private extension(https://github.com/schulle4u/yellow-private).
 Each has some pros and cons, but they don't do what I intended.
-For now I settled on a simple solution I found on the [Datenstrom Yellow Discussion Board](https://github.com/datenstrom/yellow/discussions)
+For now I settled on a couple solutions.

+> UNFINISHED README.....
+You can see it in action at Author's example Site Make sure you read to the bottom of the page to see how to login and try it out.

 [--more--]